The Champ (1979 film): Critical response

 Time Out London was critical of the film, calling it "a pointless update of King Vidor's '30s weepie."

 In The New York Times, critic Vincent Canby strongly panned the film, stating that "the most offputting thing about such canny, tear-stained movies as 'The Champ' is not their naïveté but their unholy sophistication.
 These movies don't mean to deal with the world as it really is, but as it should be, a place where there's no pile-up of emotional garbage too big that it can't be washed clean by a good cry.
 My problem with 'The Champ' is that I didn't cry.
 The garbage accumulated."

 In a positive review, Variety's Dale Pollock wrote: "Hardly anyone can resist a cute kid, and with Ricky Schroder, 'The Champ' has the most irresistible moppet seen on the screen in decades.
 Franco Zeffirelli makes an auspicious debut on these shores with his first American film, bolstered by earnest performances from Jon Voight and Faye Dunaway."

-Gene Siskel of the Chicago Tribune awarded the film two and a half stars out of four and questioned the point of remaking the original, adding: "Of course that question would be of secondary importance if 'The Champ' were an effective tearjerker.
+Gene Siskel of the Chicago Tribune awarded the film two and a half stars out of four and questioned the point of remaking the original, adding: "Of course, that question would be of secondary importance if 'The Champ' were an effective tearjerker.
 But it's not.
-For no apparent reason, the original simple story has been lengthened a full 35 minutes.
+For no apparent reason, the original simple story has been lengthened to a full 35 minutes.
 With catastrophe now piled upon catastrophe, 'The Champ' seems to be begging us to cry."